-On February 22, 2023, the Corporation purchased 100% of the shares of WideOrbit, a USbased vertical market software provider.
+On February 22, 2023, the Corporation purchased 100% of the shares of WideOrbit, a US-based vertical market software provider.
 Annual gross revenues of WideOrbit for 2022 were approximately \$169 million.
 The gross purchase price for the transaction was \$490 million, subject to customary adjustments, as a result of, but not limited to, minimum cash requirements of \$10 million, target net indebtedness of \$86.7 million, and claims under the representations and warranties of the purchase agreement.
-The Corporation has the ability to reduce the cash portion of the purchase consideration by \$10 million for net indebtedness up to \$96.7 million.
-If net indebtedness is greater than \$96.7 million, excess repayment would be funded by the Corporation and added to the gross purchase price.
-In connection with the transaction, Lumine issued 10,204,294 special shares of Lumine to the sellers of WideOrbit (the "Sellers") for an initial subscription price of approximately \$222 million which will be included in the purchase consideration.
-Under certain conditions, the special shares are retractable at the option of the holder for a retraction price of approximately \$21.74 per special share plus one subordinate voting share of Lumine for each special share held and will be classified as a liability on the balance sheet of Lumine and the Corporation.
-The special shares are also convertible into subordinate voting shares of Lumine at a conversion ratio of 1:3.43 at any time.
-The holders of the special share are also entitled to a fixed annual cumulative dividend of 5% per annum.
+In connection with the transaction, Lumine issued 10,204,294 special shares of Lumine to the sellers of WideOrbit (the "Sellers") for an initial subscription price of approximately \$222 million which was included in the purchase consideration.
+Under certain conditions, the special shares were retractable at the option of the holder for a retraction price of approximately \$21.74 per special share plus one subordinate voting share of

+Lumine for each special share held and were classified as a liability on the balance sheet of Lumine and the Corporation.
+The special shares were also convertible into subordinate voting shares of Lumine at a conversion ratio of 1:3.43 at any time.
+The holders of the special shares were also entitled to a fixed annual cumulative dividend of 5% per annum.
+On March 25, 2024, all of the preferred shares and special shares of Lumine were converted into subordinate voting shares of Lumine, and additional subordinate voting shares were issued in satisfaction of the amounts owing in connection with the accrued dividends on the preferred shares and special shares.
+As of March 27, 2024, the Corporation holds 157,553,539 subordinate voting shares of Lumine.

 On December 12, 2022, the Corporation, Trapeze Software ULC and Eric Mathewson and certain investors affiliated therewith (collectively, the "Majority Rollover Shareholders") entered a shareholders agreement (the "Shareholders Agreement").
 Any Sellers who were not Majority Rollover Shareholders (collectively, the "Minority Rollover Shareholders") became parties to the Shareholders Agreement pursuant to joinders entered into in connection with the issuance of special shares described above.
 The Shareholders Agreement includes a number of contractual provisions which impact the exercise by the Corporation, Trapeze Software ULC, the Majority Rollover Shareholders, Minority Rollover Shareholders and Lumine, as applicable, of certain rights and obligations.
-This summary is qualified in its entirety by reference to the provisions of the Shareholders Agreement, which is available at www.sedar.com on Lumine Group Inc.'s issuer profile.
+This summary is qualified in its entirety by reference to the provisions of the Shareholders Agreement, which is available at www.sedarplus.com on Lumine Group Inc.'s issuer profile.